-“You can’t usually deduct the value of points or miles, but if you redeem for cash back and then donate it, you can deduct that,” Rossman says.
+“You can’t usually deduct the value of points or miles, but if you redeem for cash back and then donate it, you can deduct that,” Rossman said.
 “And this year the CARES Act allows even those who use the standard deduction to deduct up to $300 in charitable contributions.”

 Donate your airline and hotel rewards

-As for hotels, Marriott is partnered with five organizations you can gift your points to in exchange for a monetary donation (World Central Kitchen and UNICEF, to name a few), starting at 2,500 points.
+For example, Marriott is partnered with five organizations you can gift your points to in exchange for a monetary donation (World Central Kitchen and UNICEF, to name a few), starting at 2,500 points.

 For donation-specifics, check with your airline and hotel loyalty programs; you can also donate miles directly to an organization.

 Should you personally know someone that needs help (maybe a friend who could use miles, for example, to escape a difficult situation) consider directly transferring your credit card rewards to them or even pooling your points.

 Rules and restrictions for point transfers and pooling vary from issuer to issuer, so do your research before reaching out to a loved one.

 You may be curious about continuing your charitable contributions with a non-profit-branded credit card, yet the amount you’re actually donating to an organization by using the card usually isn’t all that much.

 The Susan G. Komen® Cash Rewards Visa® credit card from Bank of America, for example, offers a donation equal to only .08 percent of each purchase, plus $3 when you open the card and an additional $3 each year you renew.
 A better option may be the Citi® Double Cash Card, which earns 1 percent cash back when you make a purchase and then another 1 percent when you pay it off.

 “That’s my general advice about charity credit cards — it’s probably best to focus on earning as much cash back as you can and then giving that,” Rossman said.